tebesu/tebesu.github.io/_posts/2016-07-14-Training a TensorFlow graph in C++ API.markdown

 layout: post
 title:  Training a TensorFlow graph in C++ API
 date:   2016-07-14
-categories: tensorflow
+categories: tutorial tensorflow c++
-tags:
 permalink: /posts/Training-a-TensorFlow-graph-in-C++-API
-summary:    Training a TensorFlow model using the C++ API
+summary:    How to train a TensorFlow model in C++
 published: true
 ---